 Barred Plymouth Rock

-This productive breed appreciates being given free-range.
-Barred Plymouth Rocks have been used in the creation of a number of hybrids due to their excellent laying abilities and docile nature.
+This productive breed appreciates being given free range.
+Barred Plymouth Rocks have created several hybrids due to their excellent laying abilities and docile nature.
 The ‘barred’ colouring of black and white stripes is particularly eye-catching too.

-The Marans has been used to create the Speckledy hybrid.
-They are good layers of glossy, deep brown (sometimes very dark) eggs with particularly thick shells.
+The Marans (always with an ‘s’, since its name comes from the town of Marans in southwest France) has been used to create the Speckledy hybrid.
+They are good layers of glossy, deep brown (sometimes very dark) eggs with, particularly thick shells.

 This breed would also be a good one for the beginner.

-And remember that even the best layers will perform badly if they aren’t looked after properly!
+And remember that even the best laying hens will perform badly if they aren’t looked after properly!